NumPy interface#

 Accessing the pixels as a NumPy array#

-The image pixels are stored in a 2D or 3D NumPy array within the Image object.
-The dimensions of this array are:
+The image pixels are stored in a NumPy array within the Image object.
+For an image that is W pixels wide, H pixels high, and with C channels, the NumPy array is:

 arr = img.array

-and the result would be a NumPy array.
+and the result would be a NumPy array with shape (10,10).

 Important

+In the examples above you will have noticed transposition of the coordinates for the NumPy and Image classes examples.
 The Toolbox is very consistent about always putting the horizontal coordinate or dimension, before the vertical one.
-This is the opposite of the usual convention for NumPy arrays, but it is more consistent with the way we think about images and how they are displayed.
+This is opposite to the convention used by NumPy arrays and OpenCV, but it is more consistent with the way we think about images (width x height) and how the Cartesian coordinates of the plot when an image is displayed (x/u axis horizontal, y/v axis vertical).

 Using the NumPy ufunc protocol#